 Their sound profile is neutral, and they deliver warm, punchy bass to complement genres like hip-hop and EDM, though how much bass you get will depend greatly on their specific fit in your ear.
 Thankfully, their companion app has a graphic EQ and presets, which allow you to fine-tune their mix to your liking.
 Unfortunately, earbuds of this design have a very hard time isolating you from any background noise.
 If that doesn't bother you, they last nearly seven hours on a single charge, and their case holds an extra three full charges.

-If these headphones don't fit right, try the Apple AirPods (2nd generation) Truly Wireless.
-They're a little more expensive and don't have any sound adjustment features, but their H1 chip offers seamless pairing with Apple devices, and you can charge their case wirelessly.
+If these headphones don't fit right, try the Apple AirPods 4 with Active Noise Cancellation Truly Wireless.
+They're more expensive and don't have sound adjustment features like an in-app EQ, but their H2 chip offers seamless pairing with Apple devices, and you can charge their case wirelessly.

 The Apple AirPods Pro (2nd generation) Truly Wireless are the best iPhone-compatible earbuds for small ears we've tested.
 These high-end earbuds are the next generation of the Apple AirPods Pro Truly Wireless.
 They come with four sets of ear tips instead of three, and the newest one is an extra small pair.
 However, some users have still experienced trouble wriggling them out of their ears and have swapped out the default silicone tips with foam tips, which can mold to your unique ear shape, improving comfort, fit, and stability.